Level: Advanced (Level 3)Awarding Body: Edexcel

 The lessons were always inspiring and thought provoking and all points discussed on the course were relevant to everyday lives and world events.
 The practical and fieldwork elements of the course were always fun and helped develop our knowledge

-The course was well organized and supported by good materials which helped me achieve the grade I wanted to gain a place at a leading University
+The course was well organised and supported by good materials which helped me achieve the grade I wanted to gain a place at a leading University

 The following are some of the key websites which are useful for the varied